Skip to primary navigation Skip to content Skip to footer

 Magnolia Plantation

 Magnolia Plantation is possibly one of the most picturesque plantations in all of South Carolina.
-It’s Charleston’s most-visited plantation and sits on 464-acres of picturesque riverside land.
+It’s Charleston’s most-visited plantation and sits on 464 acres of picturesque riverside land.
 The plantation dates back to the 1600s, though most of the current structure was rebuilt after the original structure burned down in the Civil War.

 Happy Hour at Cocktail Club